FAQs

 The state’s current project, One Washington, is intended to modernize the enterprise administrative functions for finance, procurement, budget, human resources and payroll.
 These functions will move to a cloud-based tool that the tech industry calls an “enterprise resource planning” (ERP) system.
 Washington’s modernization effort will touch all state agencies, the three branches of state government, institutions of higher education, businesses that sell goods and services to the state, and many state residents – which makes the project an enormous undertaking.
 The initial priority for the project is the state’s financial reporting system (AFRS), built on 1960s-era COBOL technology.
 Interruption of AFRS’ ability to make $4.3 billion in monthly payments is a risk and would impact more than 60,000 employees, over 35,000 vendor payments, and the 70,000 individuals who rely on critical support -- and in many cases, this would have consequences upon our most needy and vulnerable populations.
 Recovery could take days, if not weeks to resolve, and be costly.

 The state legislature’s first investment on this journey occurred in 2013 with the authorization for a business case.
 The final report was the foundation for subsequent strategic planning and research in which the Legislature has continued to invest.
 The program office is now ready to begin multi-biennia implementation activities.
 The program has selected Workday as the subscription-based solution vendor as well as Deloitte Consulting as the system integrator to lead the effort to connect the SaaS solution to state systems.
-Implementation activities kicked off in January of 2021 and the new finance system will go live in fiscal year 2023.
+Implementation activities kicked off in January of 2021 and the new finance system will go live in 2025.

 One aspect of the effort includes updating how the state purchases items and streamlining the process into one centralized system.
 This will allow the state to leverage billions of dollars in annual buying power across the variety of goods and services it buys, and magnify the ability to be even more responsible with taxpayer resources.